ScottKirvan/UE_QuickLaunch/README.md

 - [ ] Ueql - add icon
 - [ ] Ueql - add a link to reg file docs from microsoft
 - [ ] use at your own risk

+These reg files set up (or remove) registry entries for launching a batch file from the right-click context menu in Windows File Explorer.

+The launched batch file creates an Unreal uproject file either in the current directory, or within the selected directory, and immediately launches unreal (if multiple versions are installed, the user is prompted for which build to open)

+If a uproject file already exists, it will not be overwritten, but will be opened directly.

+- [ ] TODO - add a list of all the registry keys that are created/touched, so that they can be found manually if needed
+- [ ] include a description of the difference between what this launches and what's enabled/setup in a default blank game template (lumen, modeling tools, etc.)
 ---

 <!--